 Once the right raw material is sourced, the fine duvet underhair separated from the rougher guard hair.
 This mechanical process is a well-kept secret among the few experts left in the world today.
 Since it involves both handwork and mechanics, it is impossible to remove 100% of all guard hairs.
 While our top quality cashmere typically features less than 0.5% of guard hair, cheaper quality scarves often contain more than 5% of guard hair, which is rougher and less desirable.

 In the next step, Fort Belvedere cashmere fibers are then treated with natural thistles, which roughen up the surface of the scarf to create a particularly soft feel.
 Using real thistles is costly, but this traditional method guarantees top quality.
 When we examined Scottish cashmere scarves, which are often advertised as premium quality, we learned that thistles are not used anymore which reveals a decline in quality.

 After Fort Belvedere scarves are woven, they undergo the milling process, which provides the cashmere with fullness and softness.
 Another part of this process is done the traditional way, employing wooden rollers.
-Of course, every scarf undergoes extensive Quality Control by skilled weavers, in order to assure you receive the highest quality Fort Belvedere cashmere scarf.

 The Fort Belvedere herringbone scarf has an unparalleled depth of color and will earn you many compliments on the street.

 In the past, there has been some debate whether Black Watch tartan was originally a clan tartan or a military tartan.
 According to the Scottish Register of Tartans, a subdivision of the National Records of Scotland, General George Wade, the commander of British forces in North Britain authorized the creation of six independent companies of troops to police the Highlanders in 1725.